TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/overview.md

 {{< note >}}
 **Note**

-For a given API it is not possible to mix the implementation language of its associated plugins.
+For a given API it is not possible to mix the implementation language for the plugin types: Pre, Authentication, Post, Post Authentication and Response plugins.
 For example, it is not possible to implement a pre request plugin in *Go* and also implement a post request plugin in *Python* for the same API.

 {{< /note >}}